The Power of JSX

 What is JSX?

-Why JSX is Important for React Development
+Why JSX Is Important to React Development

 Best Practices for Writing Clean, Maintainable JSX